Wanstead: Places of worship

 The church of St Mary the Virgin, Wanstead was completed in 1790.
 It is now a Grade I listed building, and contains a large monument to Josiah Child.
 It was followed in the 1860s by both the Anglican church of Christ Church and Wanstead Congregational Church.
 Our Lady of Lourdes, Wanstead the local Catholic Church in Cambridge Park was opened in 1928.

+Administrative history

+Wanstead was an ancient parish in the Becontree Hundred of Essex.
+The parish included a salient known as "Wanstead Slip" which ran to the south of Leyton, corresponding to the medieval manor of Cann Hall, which had anciently been in Leyton parish but had been transferred to Wanstead parish by the early 13th century.
+In 1854, the parish of Wanstead was made a local board district, administered by an elected local board with certain responsibilities relating to public health and local government.
+In 1875, the Wanstead Slip area was transferred to the Leyton district, whilst remaining part of Wanstead parish.

+Under the Local Government Act 1894, local board districts were reconstituted as urban districts.
+The 1894 Act also directed that civil parishes were no longer allowed to straddle district boundaries, so the Wanstead Slip area that was in the Leyton district became a separate civil parish called Cann Hall, leaving a reduced Wanstead parish matching the Wanstead Urban District.
+The local board and its successor urban district council were based at offices at the corner of Wanstead Place and Church Path.

+Wanstead Urban District and the neighbouring Woodford Urban District were merged into the Wanstead and Woodford Urban District in 1934, which was raised to the status of a municipal borough in 1937.
+Both parishes and the borough of Wanstead and Woodford was subsequently abolished on 1 April 1965 when the area became part of the London Borough of Redbridge in Greater London.
+At the 1951 census (one of the last before the abolition of the parish), Wanstead had a population of 23,921.

 Politics

 Winston Churchill represented Wanstead as MP from 1924 to 1945 when Wanstead formed part of the Epping Constituency, and also when Wanstead lay within the Woodford Constituency, from 1945 to 1964.
 During this period he served as Prime Minister (1940–1945) during much of the Second World War, and again in peace-time, from 1951 to 1955.
 There is a bust of Churchill in Wanstead High Street.

 Military activity

 During the Second World War the tunnels of the as-yet-to-be-commercially used Wanstead underground station were utilised for aircraft production.

 Wanstead Flats was used for Anti-Aircraft batteries protecting London, Barracks for Pre-D-Day troops and a Prisoner-of-War Camp subsequently.
 Due to terminal moraine (left by glaciers) the soil was relatively infertile.